Avoidance and disclosure: avoidance - inflation of claims

 This provision is deliberately drawn widely, and whether it is used will depend on the intention of the FPC in entering into the transaction rather than the type of transaction itself.
 It is not, however, designed to affect normal commercial arrangements entered into by FPCs to obtain FTR within the intent of the legislation.

-You should consult Anti-Avoidance Group in cases where you consider that the use of this provision might be warranted or where you suspect that you have identified artificial arrangements which have been entered into with the whole or main purpose of increasing the amount of FTR available.
+You should consult Head Office in cases where you consider that the use of this provision might be warranted or where you suspect that you have identified artificial arrangements which have been entered into with the whole or main purpose of increasing the amount of FTR available.